 Once planning is complete it is time to implement your waste management action plan.
 It is a good idea to start small and implement one new action at a time.

 Bin infrastructure, placement and signage

-Brisbane City Council officers are able to conduct a free site visit and provide practical advice on waste and recycling collection services, bin infrastructure, bin configuration, signage and setting up an effective collection system within the school.
+Brisbane City Council officers are able to provide practical advice on waste and recycling collection services, bin infrastructure, bin configuration, signage and setting up an effective collection system within the school.

 Schools that have the bulk of their waste collected by Council are able to have their recycling collected free of charge by Brisbane City Council.